PoojaPatkar21/iPhone-Sales-Data-Analysis/README.md

 4) What is the relationship between the sale price of iPhones and the number of ratings on Flipkart?
 5) What is the relationship between the discount percentage and the number of ratings of iPhones on Flipkart?
 6) Can you figure out the least expensive and most expensive iPhones in the Indian market, along with all their specifications?
-Visual reports showcasing sales trends and key insights.

-Data-driven recommendations for improving sales strategies based on historical patterns.
-Insights into consumer behavior and purchasing trends for iPhones